jdh2021/tradeout/README.md

   AWS_REGION=your AWS region
   S3_BUCKET_NAME=your AWS S3 bucket name
   ```
+   Note: [This tutorial](https://www.youtube.com/watch?v=yGYeYJpRWPM) by Sam Meech-Ward can be referenced to create the S3 bucket with correct access levels.
 4. Run `npm run server` to start the server in one terminal window.
 Open a second terminal window, and run `npm run client` to start the client.
 The application will open at `localhost:3000/#/dashboard` in the browser.
 TradeOut was tested and designed for compatibility with Google Chrome.

 ## Usage